 - Let stand at room temperature for an hour.

 - Line a baking sheet with parchment or waxed paper.
-Use a small cookie scoop to make balls from the thickened mixture (if it's not firm enough to roll, place bowl in refrigerator for 10-15 minutes), roll in chopped nuts and place on prepared pan.
+Use a small cookie scoop to make balls from the thickened mixture (if it's not firm enough to roll, place bowl in refrigerator for 10-15 minutes, but no longer than that), roll in chopped nuts (or optional cocoa powder) and place on prepared pan.

 - Refrigerate until firm, then place in an airtight container to store in fridge.